Olympus TG-5 vs Sony A6500

 It is notable that the A6500 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The TG-5 does not feature such a mic input.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
+Both the TG-5 and the A6500 have been discontinued, but can regularly be found used on eBay.
+The A6500 was replaced by the Sony A6600, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus TG-5 and the Sony A6500?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.